Human Trafficking Services

 Survivors of human trafficking may be eligible for benefits such as healthcare, food assistance, and case management services.
 Victims may also be eligible for other free legal services and removal of criminal records.
 Immigrant victims may also be able to obtain a visa to remain in the U.S. legally.

 How Can the Human Trafficking Project Help Me?

 - Direct Services – GLS provides free, comprehensive legal services to survivors of human trafficking, including assistance with family law, public benefits, housing, financial stability, immigration, removal of criminal records, and other legal matters.

-- Referrals – Clients are referred to case management providers who help survivors access benefits such as food assistance, healthcare, and a variety of other services.
+- Referrals – Clients are referred to case management providers who help survivors access benefits for which they may qualify such as food assistance, healthcare, and a variety of other services.

 - Training – The GLS human trafficking project team lead awareness trainings (at no cost) for government agencies, other legal providers, law enforcement, and local organizations.
 Sessions are tailored to increase participants’ understanding of the dimensions of human trafficking, relevant laws, and benefits available to survivors.

 - Technical Assistance – We also provides free technical assistance regarding general information and consultation on specific cases.

 Contact us at (800) 230-5920 to find out how we can help.
 If in immediate danger, call 911.